Model

 (boolean),

-which states if the out of bounds policy can be changed at runtime.
+which states if the out-of-bounds policy can be changed at runtime.
 By

 default, this option is true